Scouts

 Finally he went to work at Godwin & Shiel's ironmongers shop in Kingston Road.
 He later became manager of the shop, working there until he retired.

-Ironmongers Shop Manager (the premises are now Houghton's, Kingston Road)
+Ironmongers Shop Manager (the premises are still in Kingston Road, under different ownership)

 During the Second World War George was a volunteer fire fighter and spent many a night in London during the Blitz.